ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 ### Understanding the Numbers

-The side by side comparison reveals a troubling pattern.
-The two charts do not look the same.
-Let's examine what's happening.

-**White Drivers**

-White drivers make up 60.2% of the population but only account for 40.8% of traffic stops.
-This represents an under representation of 19.4 percentage points.
-White drivers, who make up the majority of Raleigh's population, are stopped at a rate significantly lower than their population share.
-This means the traffic stop burden falls disproportionately on other groups.

-**Black Drivers**

-Black drivers make up 29.3% of the population but account for 48.8% of all traffic stops.
-This represents an over representation of 19.5 percentage points.
-Black drivers, who make up less than one third of Raleigh's population, account for nearly half of all traffic stops.
-This means Black drivers are stopped at a rate 1.66 times higher than their population proportion would predict.
+The side by side comparison reveals a stark disparity.
+White drivers make up 60.2% of the population but only 40.8% of traffic stops, while Black drivers represent 29.3% of the population yet account for 48.8% of stops.
+This means Black drivers are stopped at 1.66 times their population proportion.

-To put this in perspective, if you are a Black driver in Raleigh, you are 66% more likely to be stopped by police compared to what random chance would predict based on population alone.
-Conversely, if you are a White driver, you are 32% less likely to be stopped.

-This 38.9 percentage point swing between White and Black drivers cannot be explained by population differences alone.
-This disparity raises serious questions about whether race influences policing decisions.
+In practical terms, Black drivers in Raleigh are 66% more likely to be stopped than random chance would predict, while White drivers are 32% less likely.
+This 38.9 percentage point swing cannot be explained by population differences alone and raises serious questions about whether race influences policing decisions.

 ### Testing for Consistency

 One hypothesis could be that this disparity is a recent anomaly, perhaps the result of changes in a single year or short term policing strategies.
 To test this, we need to examine whether the racial disparity we observed is consistent across all five years in our dataset, or whether it varies significantly from year to year.

 ```js
 const stopsWithDates = mapDateObjectForStops(raleighStops, "datetime")